 (b) the end of the period of 6 months after the day on which the amendment is published, or that period as extended under subregulation (3).

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) The Director may, on application by a network operator, extend the period of 6 months if the Director considers it appropriate in the circumstances to do so.